andlab-um/curiosityEEG/README.md

 > From [Affective, Neuroscience, and Decision-making Lab](https://andlab-um.com)

-Code for [[EEG study of curiosity]] preprocessing and preliminary analysis, accompanying with the following preprint:
+Code for [[EEG study of curiosity]] preprocessing and preliminary analysis, accompanied with the following preprint:

-Study led by Xianqing Liu and Qi Huang

 ## Description

+## Summary

+## path and code